knockout/knockout/documentation/binding-preprocessing.md

   * `name`: the name of the binding (e.g., for `yourBinding: 1 + 1`, the name is `"yourBinding"` as a string).

-  * `addBinding`: a callback function you an optionally use to insert another binding on the current element.
+  * `addBinding`: a callback function you can optionally use to insert another binding on the current element.
 This requires two parameters, `name` and `value`.
 For example, inside your `preprocess` function, call `addBinding('visible', 'acceptsTerms()');` to make Knockout behave as if the element had a `visible: acceptsTerms()` binding on it.

   **Return value**: